-For DY17, a variety of analytic strategies were used to evaluate the FPW program and address the research questions and methodologies outlined in AHCA Contract No. MED184, Attachment I (Florida Agency for Health Care Administration, 2016).
+For DY18 (SFY2015-2016) and DY19 (SFY2016-2017), a variety of analytic strategies were used to evaluate the FPW program and address the research questions and methodologies.

-For research question 1, Medicaid eligibility and claims files were linked to obtain descriptive statistics of eligibility, enrollment, and participation rates and to assess the number of women who enroll (through any mechanism including point-of-service, auto enrollment and enrollee initiated enrollment) per DY distributed by eligibility group (SOBRA and Non-SOBRA); the total number of enrollee participants and new enrollee participants per DY; and the number of women who participate in the FPW per DY by eligibility group (SOBRA and Non-SOBRA).
-Women potentially eligible to enroll in DY17 are identified from Medicaid eligibility data and include all women between the ages of 14-55 who lost and did not regain Medicaid eligibility between July 1, 2012 and June 30, 2015.
-The tables associated with research question 1 display the total number of enrollee participants, and FPW continuing enrollees, FPW continuing enrollees compared to new enrollees is to determine whether there were any differences in participation during the second year or subsequent years of enrollment compared to the first or initial year of enrollment.
+For research question 1 (What are the eligibility, enrollment and participation rates for the FPW for each year of the demonstration?), Medicaid eligibility and claims files were linked to obtain descriptive statistics of eligibility, enrollment, and participation rates and to assess the number of women who enroll (through any mechanism including point-of-service, auto enrollment and enrollee initiated enrollment) per DY distributed by eligibility group (SOBRA and Non-SOBRA); the total number of enrollee participants and new enrollee participants per DY; and the number of women who participate in the FPW per DY by eligibility group (SOBRA and Non-SOBRA).
+Women potentially eligible to enroll in DY18 (SFY2015-2016) are identified from Medicaid eligibility data and include all women between the ages of 14-55 who lost and did not regain Medicaid eligibility between July 1, 2012 and June 30, 2016.
+Women potentially eligible to enroll in DY19 (SFY2016-2017) are identified from Medicaid eligibility data and include all women between the ages of 14-55 who lost and include all women between the ages of 14-55 who lost and did not regain Medicaid eligibility between July 1, 2012 and June 30, 2016.
+Women potentially eligible to enroll in DY19 (SFY2016-2017) are identified from Medicaid eligibility data and include all women between the ages of 14-55 who lost and did not regain Medicaid eligibility between July 1, 2013 and June 30, 2017.
+The tables associated with research question 1 display the total number of enrollees for DY18 (SFY2015-2016) and DY19 (SFY2016-2017)divided into FPW new enrollees, FPW continuing enrollees, FPW new enrollee participants, and FPW continuing enrollee participants.
+One benefit of looking at continuing enrollees compared to new enrollees is to determine whether there were any differences in participation during the second year or subsequent years of enrollment compared to the first or initial year of enrollment.

-&lt;sup>3 Complete definitions of study groups can be found in the Definitions and Acronyms section of this report.
+3 Complete definitions of study groups can be found in the Definitions and Acronyms section of this report.

-For research question 2, Medicaid eligibility and claims files were used and linked when applicable to obtain descriptive statistics of the demographic characteristics for FPW continuing enrollees, continuing enrollee participants, continuing enrollee non-participants, new enrollees, new enrollee participants, and new enrollee non-participants in DY17.
+For research question 2 (What differences in recipient demographic characteristics exist between FPW Participants and Non-Participants per demonstration year (DY)?), Medicaid eligibility and claims files were used and linked when applicable to obtain descriptive statistics of the demographic characteristics for FPW continuing enrollees, continuing enrollee participants, continuing enrollee non-participants, new enrollees, new enrollee participants, and new enrollee non-participants in DY18 (SFY2015-2016) and DY19 (SFY2016-2017).

-For research question 3, Medicaid eligibility and claims files were linked to provide descriptive statistics of FPW enrollee participants and new enrollee participants who received one or more FPW services in DY17 based on eligibility group.
+For research question 3 (What is the percentage of FPW enrollees who receive one or more FPW service per DY based on eligibility group?), Medicaid eligibility and claims files were linked to provide descriptive statistics of FPW enrollee participants and new enrollee participants who received one or more FPW services in DY18 (SFY2015-2016) and DY19 (SFY2016-2017) based on eligibility group.